Gridley man arrested in connection to Princeton Post Office burglaries

 According to Bradwell, investigators located mail belonging to victims from Oroville, Gridley, Live Oak and Yuba City in addition to mail belonging to victims in the Colusa area - including several addresses on River Road.

-Pelfrey was charged with burglary and identity theft and booked into the Colusa County Jail with bail set at $85,000.
+Pelfrey was arrested and charged with burglary and identity theft and booked into the Colusa County Jail with a bail of $85,000.

+He also had two felony warrants at the time of his arrest.

 Bradwell said additional charges will be recommended in Butte County for possession of methamphetamine, possession of stolen property and forgery.